 “Just not knowing what to do, I think that’s the part that bothers me the most,” says Oveido.

 Initially, the models predicted that using masks correctly and social distancing would contain the spread.
 And you can see the results in states that adopted these policies.
 Just look at New York’s data on the website www.covidactnow.
 This was the nation’s hotspot at the beginning of the pandemic.
 But on this date, the numbers show a much different story.
 The infection rate is decreasing, there is widespread testing, and they have enough hospital beds to handle a new wave of cases.
 All good news for parents who live in New York.
 Elsewhere however, where case numbers are rising, more precautions are needed.

 “So, in a situation like the one we’re in right now it’s especially important because we’re facing something that we haven’t really faced before,” says Kissler.

-In Arizona where the governor opened up the state early and masks were NOT mandated, but just recommended, the positive testing rate is 22.5% indicating that the state is not doing a lot of testing, and more alarmingly, hospitals have reached their maximum capacity, and Dr.s may have to make the difficult decision of choosing which patient to admit.
+In Arizona, where the governor opened up the state early and masks were NOT mandated, the positive testing rate is 22.5 percent indicating that the state is not doing a lot of testing, and more alarmingly, hospitals have reached their maximum capacity, and doctors may have to make the difficult decision of choosing which patient to admit.
 An important lesson for parents like Jessica Oveido, look at the numbers, be careful when making decisions, and wait until your community adopts behaviors that will help contain the virus.

 “I have a lot of sympathy for parents and for anyone who’s trying to make sense of this vast body of scientific literature.
 Never before in history has scientific information been so accessible at a person’s fingertips.
 The last thing to note is that especially for things like infectious diseases, we as individuals in the community can have a very large impact on how they spread,” says Kissler.